noders-team/service/docs/mainnet-networks/template/snapshot.md

 [DAEMON_NAME] tendermint unsafe-reset-all --home [DAEMON_HOME] --keep-addr-book
 ```

 Decompress the snapshot to your database location.
-You database location will be something to the effect of `~/.celestia-app` depending on your node implemention.
+You database location will be something to the effect of `[DAEMON_HOME]` depending on your node implemention.

 ```bash
 lz4 -c -d celestia_971453.tar.lz4  | tar -x -C [DAEMON_HOME]